dphfox/technical-fluff/_drafts/i-made-my-perfect-ui-library.md

 ### The memory tragedy of the commons

 Ever since the 90s, computation has outpaced the speed of memory accesses.
 To smooth over this pressure, modern CPUs tend to have caches that are physically closer to the chip.
-Any cold memory accesses that miss the cache take on the order of thousands of times longer than a "usual" ALU operation operatind directly on available registers.
+Any cold memory accesses that miss the cache take on the order of thousands of times longer than a "usual" ALU operation operating directly on available registers.

 Of course, that's a slight simplification - there's actually multiple caches (L1, L2, L3...) at various distances from the chip.
 Closer caches like L1 are much faster, but also much smaller.